Helping to Care for Young Smiles

 What is the difference between a filling and a fissure sealant?

-Although fissure sealants and fillings involve protecting teeth, they serve very different purposes.
+Although fissure sealants and fillings are used to support dental health, they serve very different purposes.
 Sealants are preventive, while fillings are restorative.
 If you’re uncertain which kids’ tooth protection treatments in Bunbury apply to your situation, this table can help explain the key differences:

 What are the disadvantages or risks of fissure sealants?

-Fissure sealants are generally safe and widely used, but like any dental treatment, they have some limitations and risks.
-Understanding these factors can help you make the right decisions about preventive dental care.
+Fissure sealants are widely used, but like any dental treatment, they have some limitations and risks.
+Understanding these factors can provide general information about preventive dental care for children in Bunbury.
 Here are a few possible disadvantages to consider:

 - Sealants can wear down over time:

-Although durable, fissure sealants may chip or wear away due to chewing or grinding, especially if not monitored during checkups. - They only protect the sealed surface:
+Although durable, fissure sealants may chip or wear away due to chewing or grinding, especially if not monitored during checkups. - They only provide a barrier on the sealed surface:

-Sealants cover the grooves of back teeth but do not protect the sides or spaces between teeth, so those areas still need cleaning and care. - Not effective if decay is already present:
+Sealants cover the grooves of back teeth but do not protect the sides or spaces between teeth, so those areas still need cleaning and care. - Sealants are not recommended if decay is already present:

 Fissure sealants are applied to healthy teeth.
 A filling or other treatment may be more appropriate if decay is already present. - May require reapplication: